-- 89. Under paragraph 102 of the EBA GL on PD and LGD, institutions should estimate LGDs on the basis of their own loss or recovery experience.
+- 92. Under paragraph 102 of the EBA GL on PD and LGD, institutions should estimate LGDs on the basis of their own loss or recovery experience.
 Institutions may supplement their own historical data on defaulted exposures with external data.
 The more own loss experience (i.e. the more internal defaults) an institution has, the less importance it needs to give to external data.
-Institutions should ensure that their own historical experience contains a minimum number of defaults in order to determine whether external data are sufficiently representative. - 90.
+Institutions should ensure that their own historical experience contains a minimum number of defaults in order to determine whether external data are sufficiently representative. - 93.
 To ensure that LGD estimations are accurate and are not underestimated as a result of different external and internal recovery processes, institutions should place greater importance on comparisons of internal recovery processes with the recovery processes underlying the external data, in cases where a high weight is assigned to external data.
-In such cases, a higher category "A" MoC should be considered, in order to reflect the uncertainty of the estimation under paragraph 37(a)(viii) of the EBA GL on PD and LGD. - 91.
+Where limited representativeness of external data is found, a category A MoC should be considered, in order to reflect the uncertainty of the estimation under paragraph 37(a)(viii).
+Its magnitude should also be quantified in relation to the weight assigned to the external data. - 94.
 When institutions use information derived from the market price of defaulted financial instruments to supplement their internal loss or recovery experience data, there is a risk of misspecification of their LGD estimates.
 To mitigate this risk, institutions should ensure the following: - (a) institutions should verify whether the development sample is representative of the application portfolio at least in terms of regions and product type, even when those variables have not been identified as relevant risk drivers; - (b) losses derived from market prices should be increased to reflect indirect costs, as specified in paragraph 146 of the EBA GL on PD and LGD.